 - Rinse thoroughly with cool or room temperature water.

-- Make sure to completely dry cloth face covering after washing.
+- Be sure to completely dry cloth face covering after washing.

 If you have questions regarding face coverings, please refer to the CDC Website for further guidance.